Algorithm Transformations

 Sequence shifting

 Shifting operation involves permuting all moves of a sequence to the left or right and rearranging the position of the first or last moves.
-Please note that half turns, like R2, are initially split into two 90-degree turns (R and R) before being rearranged to the beginning or end of the sequence.
+Please note that, when performing a left or right shift on a sequence containing a half-turn move, like R2, the half-turn move splits into two quarter-turn (90-degree) moves before being rearranged to the beginning or end of the sequence.
+For example, if the original sequence is F2 R' U, shifting it to the left would result in F R' U F.

 Shift Left